wiluite/CSV_co_old/README.md

 Pre 1.0.0

 ### Features
+- Memory-mapping of CSV files.
-- Currently only energetic (not lazy) mode of iteration.
+- Both energetic and lazy modes of bypass.
-- Callbacks for each field/cell (header's or value)
+- Callbacks for each field/cell (header's or value).
 - Callbacks for new rows.
 - String data types only, apply lexical cast transformations yourself.
-- Strong typed (concept-based) reader template parameters
+- Strong typed (concept-based) reader template parameters.

 ### Minimum Supported Compilers
 - Linux